broadcastmonkey/ChessOnGolem/README.md

 This project was created as an entry to Golem Hackathon 12/2020.

 It's purpose is to show that any state based game / problem can be run in Golem Network and solved interactively by provider nodes.

-This particular example shows classical chessgame played by two AI players that facilitate golem network for computing.
+This particular example shows classical chess game played by two AI players that facilitate golem network for computing.

-Whole game is managed by Node.js server which distributes computing tasks across Golem Network providers.
+Whole game is managed by Node.js server which distributes chess computing tasks across Golem Network providers.

 Each move request is put into Golem Market and calculated by provider that puts best offer.
 To show how computing power could affect outcome of the game each player is allowed to calculate next move with particular depth.
 (With enough provider nodes in network that could be achieved without forcing one of players to ask for computations with lower depth than opponent)

-Game outcome can be changed by editing depth thath each player considers while making move by editing chess/index.js on line 32: moveData.depth = moveData.turnId == "w" ?
-20 : 1;

 ### DEMO's